JustusAdam/language-haskell/README.md

 ## Bugs

 If you happen to notice bugs or have suggestions for improvements visit the [issue section](https://github.com/JustusAdam/language-haskell/issues) of the [repository](https://github.com/JustusAdam/language-haskell).

-## Contributors

-Thanks to [@Miguel-Fontes](https://github.com/Miguel-Fontes) for enabling support for literate Haskell.